 Sleepy driving ‘comparable to drunk driving’

-This survey provided information on 7,234 drivers from the U.S. who were involved in 4,751 motor vehicle crashes between July 2005 and December 2007.
+This survey provided information on 7,234 drivers from the U.S. who were involved in 4,751 motor vehicle crashes in a two-year period.
 All crashes had been reported to the police and involved the dispatch of emergency medical services.

 Emphasizing the seriousness of drowsy driving, Dr. Yang says the findings show that a driver who has had less than 5 hours of sleep “has a crash risk comparable to someone driving drunk.”

 Yawning or blinking frequently, problems keeping eyes open, trouble remembering the past few miles, missing an exit, and lane drifting can be warning signs of driving while drowsy.
 New auto technology is working to help prevent drivers from falling asleep while driving, but it is not perfect at preventing accidents, and of course it is not in all cars.

 The AAA Foundation for Traffic Safety notes that more than half of drivers who have been involved in fatigue-related motor vehicle crashes say they have experienced no symptoms prior to dozing off behind the wheel.